Bassam-20200/Exploring-Weather-Trends/README.md

      - “How do the changes in your city’s temperatures over time compare to the changes in the global average?”
      - What does the overall trend look like?
 Is the world getting hotter or cooler?
 Has the trend been consistent over the last few hundred years?

-## Source
-Credit to Udacity for the data.
-The Licensing for the data and other descriptive information at Udacity Website in Udacity Data Analyst Degree in Project I: Explore Weather Trends.